 - Transparency: Users will be able to independently verify that our network operates as we claim it does.

-A couple of users have already submitted issues and we look forward to reviewing them.
+A couple of users have already submitted issues, contributing to the open source Bounty Protocol.